VoxTenebris/EasyAltRecipes/README.md

 This is an open-source mod (future-proof maybe?) that aims to simplify the alternate recipes and some late-game vanilla recipes while also increasing their efficiency.
 It can be described as a cheat mod by some, but perhaps it's a time-saver for others.

-The mod adds 45 recipes, and to use it, a new research tree will be available in MAM, in which you must unlock its nodes.
+The mod adds 59 recipes, and to use it, a new research tree will be available in MAM, in which you must unlock its nodes.
 There's no requirement to have the original recipes.

+**Available chat commands:**
+ * `/easyalt_unlock` Unlocks all nodes in the research tree
+ * `/easyalt_aluminum` Unlocks a recipe to produce Aluminum Ingots directly from Bauxite

 If you find a bug or have an idea for new recipes, please contact me through [Satisfactory Modding](https://discord.gg/satisfactorymodding) Discord server (**VoxTenebris#9999**) or raise an issue on [GitHub](https://github.com/VoxTenebris/EasyAltRecipes/issues "GitHub Issue Page").

 ---

 ### **Unlocked at Tier 1**

 **Cast Screw ➔ [Constructor]:**